MG-RX93/python-public/README.md

 │   ├── setup.py                         # Setup script for installing project1 as a package
 │   │                                     (or pyproject.toml for projects using PEP 517/518 standards)
 │   ├── requirements.txt                 # List of dependencies needed for project1
+│   ├── .env                             # Environment file for project1
 │   ├── src/                             # Source code directory for project1
 │   │   ├── __init__.py                  # Empty file to make src a Python package
 │   │   ├── module/                      # A module within the project1